Shell64/LuaPreProcessor/README.md

 end
 ```

-The code is based in SimplePreProcessor so it does share similar syntax when in use such as:
+The code is based in SimpleLuaPreprocessor so it does share similar syntax when in use such as:

 ```lua
 @for i = 1, 5 do